marian51/playwright-testing-poc-demo/README.md

 - added hook method for deleting space by id
 - added test for checking if deleting list works correct (includes new page classes)
 - changed object that the application waits for while loading (due to some flakiness)
+- added test for checking if creating new task works correct (includes new classes, methods etc.)
+- added test for checking if deleting task works correct

 </details>